Home > Frequently Asked Questions

 Both campus-based online learning courses and NOVA Online learning courses start at the beginning of each semester.
 However, if you choose an NOVA Online learning course, the course start date may not be at the beginning of the semester.
 Additional NOVA Online learning course sections open periodically throughout the semester.
 Therefore, it is very important to check the Start Date on the Quick Start Syllabus you receive in the mail.
 (Some NOVA Online courses offer accelerated 12-, 8-, 6-, or 4-week options to complete the course.)

 How do I start the course once I am registered?

 Your course will show in Blackboard on the first day of class.
 Students will receive a Quick-Start syllabus in the mail close to the start date of the class.
-If you have not received a Quick-Start syllabus within 3 days after the course has started, call ELI Registration at (703) 323-3368.
+If you have not received a Quick-Start syllabus within 3 days after the course has started, call NOVA Online Registration at (703) 323-3368.
 Students may also access the Course Description at http://eli.nvcc.edu/courses.htm.
 Choose the semester, select the course and read the course description for required course materials, how to contact your instructor, etc.

 How do I drop my online learning course and receive a refund?

 You may drop a course and receive a refund by the Last Refund Date.
 Drop online with NOVAConnect.
 Drop by phone by calling (703) 323-3770 or (703) 330-3770 Prince William County residents.

 How do I withdraw from my online learning course without getting an F?

 You may withdraw from a course without grade penalty by the Last Date for Withdrawal.
 Drop online with NOVAConnect.
 DO NOT withdraw online if you are past your Last Date for Withdrawal.
 The system will assign an “F”.
 Students past their Last Date for Withdrawal must complete the Student Initiated Withdrawal Form and submit it to their instructor with supporting documentation.